-How to identify and cure parasitic diseases in children.
-Features of therapy for parasitic invasions in children Helminthiasis in children
+How to identify and treat parasitic diseases in children.
+Features of therapy for parasitic infestations in children Helminth infections in children

 1. Helminthiasis

-Classification of helminthiasis.
-According to the biological principle: nematodes (roundworms), cestodoses (tape), trematodes (flukes).
+Classification of helminthiases.
+According to the biological principle: nematodes (roundworms), cestodes (tapeworms), trematodes (flukes).

 Ascariasis

 Clinic.
-The migration phase often proceeds under the guise of acute respiratory infections, bronchitis (including malaise, dry cough or scanty sputum, low-grade fever, dry and moist wheezing in the lungs).
+The migratory phase often occurs under the guise of acute respiratory infections, bronchitis (including malaise, dry cough or scanty sputum, low-grade fever, dry and moist rales in the lungs).

-Possible urticaria, vesicular rash on the hands and feet, volatile eosinophilic infiltrates in the lungs.
-In the intestinal phase, the gastrointestinal form is distinguished (salivation, nausea, loss of appetite, cramping pain around the navel, sometimes upset stool and gastric secretion); hypotonic (decreased blood pressure, weakness) and neurological (dizziness, headache, fatigue, sleep disturbances, vegetative-vascular disorders) forms.
+Possible urticaria, vesicular rash on the hands and feet, and volatile eosinophilic infiltrates in the lungs.
+In the intestinal phase, the gastrointestinal form is distinguished (salivation, nausea, loss of appetite, cramping pain around the navel, sometimes stool disorders and gastric secretion); hypotonic (low blood pressure, weakness) and neurological (dizziness, headache, fatigue, sleep disturbance, vegetative-vascular disorders) forms.

 Complications.
-Ascariasis obstruction of the intestine, ascariasis appendicitis, perforated peritonitis, ascariasis of the liver with the development of jaundice, subphrenic abscess, ascariasis of the pancreas with symptoms of acute pancreatitis, crawling of ascaris into the respiratory tract with the development of asphyxia.
+Ascariasis intestinal obstruction, ascariasis appendicitis, perforated peritonitis, ascariasis of the liver with the development of jaundice, subphrenic abscess, ascariasis of the pancreas with symptoms of acute pancreatitis, crawling of ascaris into respiratory tract with the development of asphyxia.

-Diagnosis is based on laboratory data, on the detection of nematode larvae in sputum and antibodies in the blood, with the late intestinal phase - ascaris eggs in feces.
+Diagnosis is based on laboratory data, on the detection of nematode larvae in sputum and antibodies in the blood, and in the late intestinal phase - roundworm eggs in feces.

 Treatment.
-Piperazine, levamisole, and combantrine are used to expel young individuals and adults of ascaris.
-Piperazine is prescribed after meals 2 times a day with an interval between doses of 2 - 3 hours for 2 days in a row at a dose of 1.5 - 2 g per dose (3 - 4 g per day).
-Effectiveness is enhanced by taking piperazine after dinner, before bedtime.
-Levamisole (decaris) is prescribed after meals at a dose of 150 mg once, pyrantel is recommended once after meals at the rate of 10 mg / kg.
-Oxygen treatment is carried out on an empty stomach or 3 to 4 hours after breakfast for 2 to 3 consecutive days.
+Piperazine, levamisole, and combantrin are used to expel young and adult roundworms.
+Piperazine is prescribed after meals 2 times a day with an interval between doses of 2–3 hours for 2 days in a row at a dose of 1.5–2 g per dose (3–4 g per day).
+Efficiency increases when taking piperazine after dinner, before bed.
+Levamisole (Decaris) is prescribed after meals at a dose of 150 mg once, pyrantel is recommended once after meals at a dose of 10 mg/kg.
+Oxygen treatment is carried out on an empty stomach or 3–4 hours after breakfast for 2–3 days in a row.

 Forecast.
 In the absence of complications requiring surgical intervention, favorable.

 Prevention.
-Mass survey of the population and treatment of all infested with ascariasis.
-Protection of the soil of vegetable gardens, orchards, berry fields from contamination with feces.
+Mass examination of the population and treatment of all those infected with ascariasis.
+Protection of the soil of vegetable gardens, orchards, and berry fields from contamination with feces.
 Thorough washing and scalding of vegetables and fruits with boiling water.
 Personal hygiene measures.

 2. Alveococcosis

 Etiology, pathogenesis.
-The causative agent is the larval stage of the alveococcus.
-Infection occurs after the ingestion of oncospheres in the mouth after contact with contaminated skins of foxes, arctic foxes, dogs, with the water of stagnant reservoirs and when eating forest berries collected in an endemic area.
-Accumulations of larvae (usually in the liver) infiltrate and grow into tissues, disrupt the blood supply to organs, and cause tissue degeneration and atrophy.
+The causative agent is the larval stage of alveococcus.
+Infection occurs after oncospheres enter the mouth after contact with contaminated skins of foxes, arctic foxes, dogs, with the water of stagnant reservoirs and by eating wild berries collected in endemic areas.
+Clusters of larvae (usually in the liver) infiltrate and grow into tissues, disrupt the blood supply to organs, and cause tissue degeneration and atrophy.

 Clinic.
-It remains asymptomatic for a long time, there is a progressive enlargement of the liver, heaviness and pressure appear in the right hypochondrium, dull aching pain.
+It remains asymptomatic for a long time, there is a progressive enlargement of the liver, heaviness and pressure appear in the right hypochondrium, and a dull aching pain.

-After a few years, the liver becomes bumpy and very dense.
-Jaundice may develop, and the spleen sometimes enlarges.
-With the collapse of the nodes, the body temperature rises, sweating is observed.
+After a few years, the liver becomes lumpy and very dense.
+Jaundice may develop, and sometimes the spleen becomes enlarged.
+As the nodes disintegrate, body temperature rises and sweating occurs.

 Diagnosis.
 Based on laboratory data - leukocytosis, eosinophilia, increased ESR, hyperproteinemia, hypergammaglobulinemia.
-Serological tests are performed with the alveococcal antigen.
-To clarify the localization, X-ray and ultrasound examination, liver scan, computed tomography are used.
-Trial puncture is prohibited due to the danger of contamination of other organs.
+They put serological reactions with alveococcal antigen.
+To clarify the localization, X-ray and ultrasound examination, liver scan, computed tomography.
+Test puncture is prohibited due to the risk of contamination of other organs.

 Differential diagnosis.
-Differentiate with tumors, echinococcosis and liver cirrhosis.
+Differentiate with tumors, echinococcosis and cirrhosis of the liver.

 Treatment.
 Surgical and symptomatic.

-Adult helminths are hematophages.
-When fixed to the intestinal mucosa, they injure tissues, lead to the formation of hemorrhages, cause bleeding, anemization, maintain the state of allergies, dyskinesia of the gastrointestinal tract and dyspepsia.
+Adult helminths are hematophagous.
+When fixed to the intestinal mucosa, they injure tissues, lead to the formation of hemorrhages, cause bleeding, anemia, support the state of allergies, gastrointestinal dyskinesia and dyspepsia.

 Clinic.
-Itching and burning, asthmoid symptoms, fever, eosinophilia.
-In the late stage, nausea, drooling, vomiting, abdominal pain, bowel dysfunction (constipation or diarrhea), and bloating appear.
+Skin itching and burning, asthmatic phenomena, fever, eosinophilia.
+In the late stage, nausea, drooling, vomiting, abdominal pain, intestinal dysfunction (constipation or diarrhea), and bloating appear.

 Diagnosis.
-Confirmed by the detection of eggs in the feces and occasionally in the duodenal contents.
+Confirmed by the detection of eggs in the stool and occasionally in the duodenal contents.

 Prevention.
-In foci of ankylostomiasis, one should not walk barefoot and lie on the ground without bedding.
-It is necessary to thoroughly wash and scald fruits, vegetables, berries with boiling water before eating them, you cannot drink unboiled water.
+In areas of hookworm infection, you should not walk barefoot or lie on the ground without bedding.
+It is necessary to thoroughly wash and scald fruits, vegetables, and berries with boiling water before eating them; you should not drink unboiled water.

 4. Diphyllobothriasis

 Clinic.
-Characterized by nausea, weakness, dizziness, abdominal pain, unstable stools, discharge of strobila scraps during defecation.
+Characterized by nausea, weakness, dizziness, abdominal pain, unstable stool, and discharge of strobila fragments during bowel movements.

 Diagnosis.
-Confirmed by the detection of tapeworm eggs and scraps of strobila in feces.
+This is confirmed by the detection of tapeworm eggs and strobila fragments in feces.

 Treatment.
-In case of severe anemia, before helminthization, vitamin B is prescribed at 300 - 500 μg i / m 2 - 3 times a week for a month, iron preparations, hemostimulin, hematogen.
-For deworming, fenasal, male fern extract, pumpkin seed decoction are used.
+In case of severe anemia, before helminthization, vitamin B is prescribed 300 - 500 mcg IM 2 - 3 times a week for a month, iron supplements, hemostimulin, hematogen.
+For deworming, fenasal, male fern extract, and a decoction of pumpkin seeds are used.

 Forecast.
-In the absence of complications, it is favorable.
+In the absence of complications - favorable.

 Prevention.
-Do not eat raw, uncooked or insufficiently salted and dried fish, as well as "live" pike caviar.
+You should not eat raw, uncooked or insufficiently salted and dried fish, as well as “live” pike caviar.

 5. Opisthorchiasis

 Clinic.
 The incubation period is about 2 weeks.
-In the early period, there may be fever, pain in muscles and joints, vomiting, diarrhea, soreness and enlargement of the liver, less often the spleen, leukocytosis and high eosinophilia, allergic skin rashes.
-In the chronic stage, complaints of pain in the epigastric region, right hypochondrium, radiating to the back and left hypochondrium, attacks of pain such as biliary colic.
+IN early period there may be fever, pain in muscles and joints, vomiting, diarrhea, pain and enlargement of the liver, less often the spleen, leukocytosis and high eosinophilia, allergic rashes on the skin.
+In the chronic stage, complaints of pain in the epigastric region, right hypochondrium, radiating to the back and left hypochondrium, attacks of pain such as gall bladder colic.

-Dizziness, various dyspeptic symptoms are frequent.
-They reveal muscle resistance in the right hypochondrium, enlarged liver, occasionally icterus of the sclera, enlarged gallbladder, symptoms of pancreatitis.
-Most often, with opisthorchiasis, the phenomena of cholecystitis, biliary dyskinesia, chronic hepatitis and pancreatitis develop, less often - symptoms of gastroduodenitis, enterocolitis.
-Opisthorchiasis may be asymptomatic.
+Frequent dizziness and various dyspeptic symptoms.
+Muscle resistance in the right hypochondrium, liver enlargement, occasionally icteric sclera, enlarged gallbladder, and symptoms of pancreatitis are detected.
+The most common symptoms of opisthorchiasis are cholecystitis and dyskinesia. biliary tract, chronic hepatitis and pancreatitis, less often - symptoms of gastroduodenitis, enterocolitis.
+Opisthorchiasis can be asymptomatic.

 Diagnosis.
-Based on the detection of helminths in the feces and duodenal contents of eggs.
+Based on the detection of helminth eggs in feces and duodenal contents.

 Prevention.
-Explaining to the population the dangers of eating raw, thawed and frozen (stroganin), slightly salted and insufficiently fried fish.
+Explaining to the population the dangers of eating raw, thawed and frozen (stroganina), lightly salted and insufficiently fried fish.

 6. Teniosis

-Diagnosis set on the basis of repeated examination of feces for the presence of segments of helminths and mucus from the perianal folds (by scraping) for the presence of tapeworm eggs.
+Diagnosis diagnosed on the basis of repeated examination of feces for the presence of helminth segments and mucus from the perianal folds (by scraping) for the presence of tapeworm eggs.

 Treatment.
 Vermox treatment.
-Sometimes essential extract of male fern and pumpkin seeds are used.
+Sometimes used ether extract male fern and pumpkin seeds.

 Prevention.
-Do not eat uncooked or uncooked pork.
+You should not eat undercooked or undercooked pork.

 7. Trichocephalosis

 Clinic.
-Disturbed by salivation, decreased (less often increased) appetite, pain in the right half of the abdomen and epigastrium, nausea, constipation or diarrhea, sometimes headache, dizziness, restless sleep, irritability are noted; moderate hypochromic anemia and slight leukocytosis are possible.
-At low intensity, the invasion of whipworms is asymptomatic.
+Concerns include drooling, decreased (rarely increased) appetite, pain in the right half of the abdomen and epigastrium, nausea, constipation or diarrhea, sometimes headache, dizziness, restless sleep, irritability; moderate hypochromic anemia and slight leukocytosis are possible.
+At low intensity, whipworm infestation is asymptomatic.

 Diagnosis.
-Set when whipworm eggs are found in feces.
+Installed when whipworm eggs are detected in the feces.

 Treatment.
 Mebendazole and other anthelmintic drugs are prescribed.
-Previously, the patient is given a cleansing enema.
+The patient is first given a cleansing enema.

 Forecast.
 Favorable.